ACFTest/locke/README.md

 ### 2. **Upgrade to TokenV2.sol Smart Contract**

-**Note:** TokenV2.sol is a mock smart contract used exclusively for testing purposes to demonstrate the upgrade and downgrade functionality of this project.
+**Note:** TokenV2.sol is a mock smart contract used exclusively for testing purposes with an additional function getVersion() to demonstrate the upgrade and downgrade functionality of this project.
 It is not intended for production use.

 ```bash
 npx hardhat run scripts/upgrade.js --network <network-name>